nikhilm/lunchbot/README.md

 Lunchbot
 ========

-When I was interning at Mozilla in the summer of 2011, there were about 40 interns spread over 3 floors of the office.
-We often wanted different types of lunch at different times, but there was no easy way to co-ordinate this on IRC.
+At Mozilla, we have about 30 interns spread over 3 floors of the office.
+We often want different types of lunch at different times, but there was no easy way to co-ordinate this on IRC.
 Lunchbot tries to solve this problem.